ryan-mcclue/ryan-mcclue/src/knowledge.md

 If wanting to create a new implementation of a function, perhaps don't just delete it entirely, rather change its name to func_old()

-ingress (act of entering), egress used for traffic

 struct padding largest value wants to be on a byte boundary that is divisible by itself trailing members may have padding also to ensure consecutive structs in array are aligned as well